scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

         \caption{The average value of $F_1$ for all products considered.}
     \end{table}

-Table 3 presents only the products with the five highest and the five lowest values of `F_1`.
-The average, in this case, was taken over all users who purchased these products.
+Table 3 presents only the products with the five highest and the five lowest values of `F_1` (the average, in this case, was taken over all users who purchased these products).

 .. figure:: figures/products_F1.png
    :align: center
-   :scale: 21%
+   :scale: 24%

-   Distribution of :math:`F_1` measures relative to products around average. :label:`productsF1`
+   Distribution of the :math:`F_1` scores relative to the products around average. :label:`productsF1`

 .. raw:: latex